naninovel/docs/docs/api/index.md

 <span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">appearanceAndTransition</span> | named string | Appearance (or [pose](/guide/backgrounds.md#poses)) to set for the modified background and type of a [transition effect](/guide/transition-effects.md) to use.
 When transition is not provided, a cross-fade effect will be used by default.
 pos | decimal list | Position (relative to the scene borders, in percents) to set for the modified actor.
 Position is described as follows: `0,0` is the bottom left, `50,50` is the center and `100,100` is the top right corner of the scene.
-Use Z-component (third member, eg `,,10`) to move (sort) by depth while in ortho mode. id | string | ID of the actor to modify; specify `*` to affect all visible actors. appearance | string | Appearance (or pose) to set for the modified actor. transition | string | Type of the [transition effect](/guide/transition-effects.md) to use (crossfade is used by default). params | decimal list | Parameters of the transition effect. dissolve | string | Path to the [custom dissolve](/guide/transition-effects.md#custom-transition-effects) texture (path should be relative to a `Resources` folder).
+Use Z-component (third member, eg `,,10`) to move (sort) by depth while in ortho mode. id | string | ID of the actor to modify; specify `*` to affect all visible actors. appearance | string | Appearance to set for the modified actor. pose | string | Pose to set for the modified actor. transition | string | Type of the [transition effect](/guide/transition-effects.md) to use (crossfade is used by default). params | decimal list | Parameters of the transition effect. dissolve | string | Path to the [custom dissolve](/guide/transition-effects.md#custom-transition-effects) texture (path should be relative to a `Resources` folder).
 Has effect only when the transition is set to `Custom` mode.